zibhub/GNDMS/installation-guide/index.md

 Now it's time to start installing GNDMS.

+**ATTENTION** *The default globus log file in `$GLOBUS_LOCATION/var/container.log` gets installed with very liberal file permisssions.
+You might want to `chmod 0640 $GLOBUS_LOCATION/var/container.log` for security reasons.*

 ### Preparation of GNDMS Software

-The following steps need to be executed as the `globus` user that runs the servlet container of your installation of Globus Toolkit.
+**ATTENTION** *The following steps need to be executed as the `globus` user that runs the servlet container of your installation of Globus Toolkit.*

 #### Download and Unpack GNDMS